-In the year 2012, a particular strain of doomsday predicting (and preparing) swept the world.
-Aptly named the "Mayan Doomsday," experts and amateurs the world over were debating whether the Maya predicted the end of the world on December 21st.
+In the years leading up to 2012, a particular strain of doomsday predicting (and preparing) generally referred to as the 2012 Phenomenon (or more dramatically the “Mayan Doomsday”) swept the world.
+Experts and amateurs the world over were debating whether the Maya predicted the end of the world on December 21st.

 One might guess at the causes of such a craze.
 Perhaps a longstanding religious myth or legend, well-documented by archeologists?
 Perhaps a famed speech or book delivered by a Mayan version of Nostradamus?

-This cryptic phrase, cobbled together with the other information archaeologists have gathered about the Mayan calendar and their notions of how the world might end, gives a fairly clear impression: whoever carved this pillar was predicting calamity on this date.
+This cryptic phrase, together with the understanding that contemporary Mayanists had about the Mayan calendar and concepts of time, gave many people the impression that whoever carved this inscription was predicting calamity on this date.

-The pillar is so intriguing to people, it now resides in the Carlos Pellicer Museum, which is probably a good thing.
-The original ruins of Tortuguero, where the pillar was found, have largely been destroyed, and in fact a large cement processing plant now sits on the original site.
+The monument is so intriguing to people that it now resides in the Carlos Pellicer Museum, which is probably a good thing.
+The original ruins of Tortuguero, where the pillar was found, have largely been destroyed, and in fact a large cement-processing plant now sits on the original site.